-- 2.3.4.3 Autorotation airspeeds.
-The autorotation airspeeds recommended for maximum range and minimum rate of descent shall be established. - 2.3.5 Flutter and vibration
+2.3.4.3 Autorotation airspeeds.
+The autorotation airspeeds recommended for maximum range and minimum rate of descent shall be established.

 It shall be demonstrated by suitable tests that all parts of the helicopter are free from flutter and excessive vibration in all helicopter configurations under all speed conditions within the operating limitations of the helicopter (see 1.2.2).
 There shall be no vibration severe enough to interfere with control of the helicopter, to cause structural damage or to cause excessive fatigue to the flight crew.